W00D00/home-assistant-elero/README.md

 # Known issues:

 - tilt functionality is in alpha state
+    - tilt open and close should be control only the blades mouvements
+- wrong state handling:
     - Unknown info respons: no response
     - Unhandled response: 'Unknown info respons'

 ---